|Date of Birth||3 February 1938, San Diego, California, USA|

 Born on February 3, 1938 in San Diego, California, the son of Victor Francis Buono and Myrtle Belle (née Keller), his interest in entertainment was originally encouraged by his grandmother, Myrtle Glied (1886-1969), who had once been a vaudevillian on the Orpheum Circuit.
 It was she who taught Victor how to sing and recite in front of company.
 His initial choice of career was somewhere in the direction of medicine but the pure joy he experienced from several high school performances (playing everything from Aladdin's evil genie to Hamlet himself) led him to dismiss such sensible thinking and take on the bohemian life style of an actor.

 The already hefty-framed hopeful started appearing on local radio and television stations in San Diego.
-At the age of eighteen he became a member of the Globe Theater Players where he was cast in Shakespeare and the classics ("Volpone," "A Midsummer Night's Dream," 'Knight of the Burning Pestle," "The Man Who Came to Dinner," "Witness for the Prosecution," "Henry IV, Part I (as Falstaff)," "As You Like It," "Hamlet" (as Claudius).
+At age 18, he became a member of the Globe Theater Players where he was cast in Shakespeare and the classics ("Volpone", "A Midsummer Night's Dream", "Knight of the Burning Pestle", "The Man Who Came to Dinner", "Witness for the Prosecution", "Henry IV, Part I (as Falstaff)", "As You Like It", "Hamlet" (as Claudius)).

 In 1959, a Warner Bros. agent happened to scope out the talent at the Globe Theatre and caught Victor's wonderfully robust portrayal of Falstaff (a role he would return to now and then) and gave him a screen test.
-Looking older than he was, the studio set upon using Victor in weird and wacky ways, such as his bearded poet Bongo Benny in an episode of "77 Sunset Strip."
-His wry and witty demeanor, fixed stare, huge girth and goateed mug was guaranteed to put him in nearly every TV crime story needing an off-the-wall character or outlandish villain.
+Looking older than he was, the studio set upon using Victor in weird and wacky ways, such as his bearded poet Bongo Benny in an episode of 77 Sunset Strip (1958).
+His wry and witty demeanor, fixed stare, huge girth and goateed mug was guaranteed to put him in nearly every television crime story needing an off-the-wall character or outlandish villain.

 Following an unbilled appearance in a 1960 biblical film, Victor was intriguingly cast by director Robert Aldrich to play Edwin Flagg, the creepy musical accompanist and opportunist who tries to use one-time child celebrity Bette Davis for his own piggy bank in the gothic horror classic What Ever Happened to Baby Jane?
 (1962).
 He held his own beautifully opposite the scenery-chewing Davis and was nominated for a Best Supporting Oscar for his efforts.
 This role also set the tone for the increasingly deranged characters he would go on to play.